 Once testers identify DNA matched relatives, they are able to contact each other using the message features on the companies’ websites.
 African and African diaspora families that were torn apart through the Transatlantic Slave Trade are reuniting at the 4th to 8th cousin level!!
 Some have begun to slowly connect through facebook or personal email.
 Some have met each other in person!

 Over time, I will continue to add personal stories of these monumental family reunions and much more.
-I will also add personal op-eds based on research about forging kinship, forging transnational communities, ethnic identification, and psychological well-being.
+I will also add personal op-eds based on research about forging kinship and forging transnational communities.
 I will also include research on participatory action research so that you can get involved.

 Won’t you join us!